oskarhs/AutoHist.jl/paper/paper.md

 h_reg = fit(AutomaticHistogram, x, AIC())    # fit a regular histogram
 ```

-The call to the `fit` method returns an object of type `AutomaticHistogram`, with fields recording the chosen histogram partition, estimated density and bin counts. `AutoHist.jl` provides plotting recipes for `Plots.jl` and `Makie.jl`, which allows the user to easily visualize the fit.
-Here, we show how to plot the irregular and the regular histogram fitted in the aabove code snippet using `Makie`.
+The call to the `fit` method returns an object of type `AutomaticHistogram`, with fields recording the chosen histogram partition, estimated density and bin counts. `AutoHist.jl` provides plotting recipes for `Plots.jl` and `Makie.jl`, which allows the user to easily visualize the fit via `Plots.plot(h_irr)` or `Makie.plot(h_reg)`.
+Below, we show in more detail how to plot the irregular and the regular histogram fitted in the aabove code snippet using `Makie`.

 ```julia
 import CairoMakie, Makie # using the CairoMakie backend